 1.3.1.3.
-Role of the qualified person responsible for pharmacovigilance in Egypt
+Role of the qualified person responsible for pharmacovigilance in Egypt be accessible through the QPPV 's contact details.
+The QPPV shall ensure that the back-up person has all necessary information to fulfil the role.

 The qualified person responsible for pharmacovigilance (QPPV) is a natural person.